An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{earable} devices are the first pillar on which a new healthcare paradigm is grounded, based on continuous monitoring and personalization of treatment.
+\IEEEPARstart{S}{mart} sensor data and edge-computing internet of thing (IoT) devices are the building blocks for the new paradigm that is Industry 4.0 and its future.
+Interestingly, this new way of conceptualizing work has the potential to effectively fuse together industry and healthcare in what is often referred to as Healthcare 4.0~\cite{industry_and_healthcare}.
+This term will enable a much healthier society as well as more productive industries.

+In this context of Industry 4.0, wearable devices have the potential to optimize human workflow~\cite{industry_survey,industry_tools_user_exp} while monitoring and securing the health of every worker, creating a win-win situation for both the industry sector and the workforce.
 However, behind this goal of effective continuous monitoring, the designers of wearable devices are faced with a permanent struggle to optimize energy consumption and extend battery lifetime.
-Also, as the Edge computing model gains momentum, wearables are expected to go beyond the typical sensing and transmitting functionalities to more advanced in-sensor analysis~\cite{Varghese2016}, adding an additional energy consumption factor.
+Also, as edge computing gains momentum, wearables are expected to go beyond the typical sensing and transmitting functionalities to more advanced in-sensor analysis~\cite{Varghese2016}; thus, adding an additional energy consumption factor.

-The battle for energy reduction has been waged on various fronts, but mainly on data storage, processing and communication with voltage-scaling techniques, low-energy wireless transmission and integrated ultra-low-power System-on-Chip architectures~\cite{Wei19, Abadal20, Panades20, Pullini18}.
-Data sensing, even if remains the largest energy expenditure factor on many applications~\cite{rincon2011development}, has not undergone such a significant evolution.
-Event-based sampling has demonstrated a large potential for energy savings in various wearable-based applications~\cite{rovere20182, surrel20}, but in these cases the design of the acquisition component is highly dependent on the target application, making it less modular than a classical ADC.
+The battle for energy reduction has been waged on various fronts.
+In particular, different works deal with data storage, low-power data processing architectures, and low-energy wireless communication~\cite{Wei19, Abadal20, Panades20, Pullini18,low_pow_offloading}.
+However, data sensing, even if remains the largest energy expenditure factor in many applications~\cite{rincon2011development}, has not undergone such a significant evolution.
+Event-based sampling has proven large potential energy savings in a few wearable-based applications~\cite{rovere20182,surrel20}, but no framework has been proposed to make it applicable in a general way to existing sensing systems in the IoT context.
+The lack of applications that use event-based sampling strategies is due to the fact that the research community is just now starting to explore the capabilities and limitations of this field.